E-Commerce Analytics is HARD. If you are an E-Commerce player or a D2C brand, you know what we’re talking about.

 E-commerce businesses have multiple moving pieces - product listing on one’s own store and multiple marketplaces, ad spends, social media presence, promotions, abandoned carts, payments, order placement, order fulfillment, logistics, post-sales support - all in real-time, every single day.

-It’s essential for every e-commerce business to be on top of their most important KPIs in real-time and not manually refresh dashboards every hour to stay on top of their business.
+It’s essential for every e-commerce business to be on top of their most important ecommerce KPIs in real-time and not manually refresh the KPI dashboards every hour to stay on top of their business.
 However, this is not that easy.

 Inability to use their data correctly & meaningfully is one of the key reasons why e-commerce businesses are struggling with customer loyalty and experience.

 - Data Silos

 Most e-commerce data lies in various places.
 For example: for e-commerce metrics like daily sales, you need to gather data from your own Shopify store and marketplaces like Amazon, Walmart, Etsy, and multiple other marketplaces where you have listed your products.
 These sales numbers then need to be reconciled with the payments you’ve received from your own Payment Gateways to the commission-adjusted payments your receive from the marketplaces.
 For a mid-size player, just calculating daily sales & payments requires one to coordinate with at least 10 different data sources.
 We haven’t started talking about the data lying in your inventory management system, CRMs, Google Analytics, Ad Accounts like Google Ads, Facebook Ads, and many other parts of the business.